Space planning guide

 WHY SPACE PLANNING IS IMPORTANT

-When designing an efficient office space, it’s important to consider how it will be used and how the different departmental teams and job functions interact within your organisation.
+When it comes to efficient office interior design , it’s important to consider how your space will be used and how the different departmental teams and job functions interact within your organisation.
 Factors such as imaginative furniture solutions, office and meeting space configurations, lighting and acoustics can make a very noticeable difference to any workplace, and can save money on expensive office space.

 Most businesses now operate in an open plan working environment, perhaps with a few cellular offices for certain job functions and quiet working.
 Informal meeting and breakout spaces have become extremely popular, as not only do they require less space than traditional configurations, they encourage creativity, brainstorming and team collaboration.